kgislspring/extjs4_spring/Readme.txt

-Current version of Source contains  2 Projects,
+Current version of Source contains  3 Projects,

   1.EXTJS4FileUpload_Rest
   2.EXTJS4FileUpload
+  3.EXTJS4FileUpload_Rest_Combined

 ** 'EXTJS4FileUpload_Rest' contains the Webservices used for file Uploading.

 ** 'EXTJS4FileUpload' to invoke the webservice which acts as a Webservice client.

 **  In 'EXTJS4FileUpload' project,Webservice call has been handled in FileUploadDAOImpl  Class.

 **  Below annotations has been handled in com.extjs.java.rest.webservice.RestFileUpload class of EXTJS4FileUpload_Rest project
    @Path("/send/{fileName}/{fileSize}")

+** In 'EXTJS4FileUpload_Rest_Combined' project which combines the webservice call and file upload webservice both.